Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-There are many concerns to check in a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns you should look for when conducting the home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be significant for property managers and landlords.
-For professional guidance, contact us today and book your rental properties house assessment.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice, call today to book your rental property house assessment.

 home assessments for rental properties